 Traditional marriage, or ceremonial marriage, is the primary means of getting married in Texas.
 This type of marriage is traditionally linked to wedding ceremonies.
 But a ceremony alone does not make a marriage legal.
 Instead, the couple must satisfy several requirements before the state recognizes their marriage.

-The first requirement is that a couple must obtain a marriage license.
-After going through the steps to get your marriage license, the county clerk must execute that marriage license.
+- The couple must obtain a marriage license. by following the necessary steps to get your marriage license, and having it executed by the county clerk.

 - Licensed or ordained Christian ministers and priests;